 Do Dolphins Produce Milk?

-Dolphins are sea mammals and possess the typical characteristics of all mammals.
-This means they have mammary glands and produce milk to feed their young.
+Dolphins are marine mammals and possess the typical characteristics of all mammals.
+This means they have mammary glands and produce milk to feed and grow their young.

-With all species of dolphins, the calves require plenty of milk for them to grow and stay healthy.
-Generally, a baby dolphin consumes milk every 20 minutes, 24 hours a day.
+With all species of dolphins, calves require plenty of milk for them to grow and stay healthy.
+A newborn consumes milk every 20 minutes, 24 hours a day.
 As they get older, this happens less frequently.

-Dolphins have been seen to nurse their young for up to four and a half years, generally with a minimum of two years.
+Dolphins have been seen to nurse their young for up to four and a half years, although this normally stops after a minimum of two years.

 Did you know there are 16 species of dolphins in North America?
 Find out what they are here.